EthereumAIFoundation/explorer/web3j-app/docs/source/filters.rst

 Filters and Events
 ==================

-Filters provide notifications of certain events taking place in the Ethereum network.
-There are three classes of filter supported in Ethereum:
+Filters provide notifications of certain events taking place in the EthereumAI network.
+There are three classes of filter supported in EthereumAI:

 #.
 Block filters
 #.
 Pending transaction filters